sofialicheri/MiracleDex/README.md

 ### 🖋️ Reflection
 How did using GitHub affect your development process?
 What new Git or GitHub skills did you gain?
+Using GitHub, at the beginning, affected me negatively.
+My other class practice projects began all loading to the repository, and I could not figure out a way to delete them, and thus I had to restart my repository and place the items to upload in a directory for easier selection.
+After the initial struggle was over, I began getting more comfortable adding and committing changes, which was very useful for the updates of the project during different days.

 ---